gear-foundation/gear-wiki/docs/developing-contracts/distributed_transactions.md

 **Pre-Commit phase**:
 At this stage we can have a failure in the swap contract or in the token contract only due the lack of gas.
 To solve this problem we can use gas reservation as follows:
 - The swap contract receives the information about error in its `handle_signal`;
 - Using gas reservation (so, it’s necessary to care about gas reservations before), the swap contract sends a message to itself to restart the transaction from the second phase.
-(The same logic can be also used in `prepare phase`).
+(The same logic can also be used in the `preparation phase`).

 ![img alt](./img/3.precommit.png#gh-light-mode-only)
 ![img alt](./img/3.precommit-dark.png#gh-dark-mode-only)